-And they’re seeing results.
+They’re seeing results.

-“On the Medicaid side, before engaging with Quest, we had about 150 total gaps.
+“On the Medicaid side, before engaging with Quest Analytics, we had about 150 total gaps.
 We’re now down to 9 total gaps.
 On the Medicare side, we had 47 network gaps across our HSD file.
 We’re down to 4 total gaps.
 So in terms of measurable improvements, those are pretty eye-opening numbers.”

 Quest Enterprise Services has taken the mystery — and the fear — out of network adequacy.

 “[A regulator] could email me on a Friday afternoon now and say we need a file by Monday, and we would be fine.
 Not only would we be fine, but we would also know exactly what they were going to find.”

 Take the First Step From Adequate to Excellent

 We partner with 95 percent of America’s health plans and have experienced the challenges of provider network design, optimization and management.
 We’ve built our platform by working side-by-side with you and working closely with CMS and more than 30 state regulatory agencies, independent review organizations and brokers.
 We know what the regulators are looking for and what tools your organization needs to build differentiated and excellent provider networks and member experiences.
 Contact us today and book a strategy session.